Symptoms

 Notification The service “ipaliases” appears to be down.

-One cause of this issue is that the server's main IP address has changed, likely due to a modification in networking, causing a conflict with additional IP addresses.
-It may be necessary to update the server's main IP address in the cPanel software to correct the problem.
+One cause of this issue is that the server's main IP address has changed, likely due to a network configuration change, resulting in a conflict with additional IP addresses.
+It may be necessary to update the server's main IP address in cPanel to resolve the issue.

 warn [restartsrv_ipaliases] The 'ipaliases' service has determined there are one (203.0.113.1) or more missing IP addresses on the system.